Loading

 The Research Process

-Finding the right foreign word for your brand requires more than running terms through Google Translate.
+Finding the right foreign word for your brand takes more than running terms through Google Translate.
 You need to understand connotations, check for unintended meanings in other languages, and test pronunciation with actual speakers.

 Start with concepts core to your business.
 What do you do?
 What problem do you solve?
 What feeling do you want to evoke?
 Then explore how different languages express these ideas.